chris-vega/chris-vega.github.io/README.md

+# Welcome to CV's CV!

+CV's CV utilizes and modifies:

 # cvless

 Cvless is a theme for static websites built with Jekyll.
 It aims for simplicity and readability by following best practices of graphic design, like the use of [high contrast](https://www.contrastrebellion.com), [law of proximity](https://lawsofux.com/law-of-proximity), and responsive layout.
 Its typography is based on the [Piazzolla system](https://piazzolla.huertatipografica.com/), which performs extremely well over a wide range of font sizes.

 The main aesthetic feature of the theme is the use of [particles.js](https://vincentgarreau.com/particles.js/) in the home and the 404 pages.
 In addition, the theme includes a well-designed CV page.
-Printing this from browser automatically adapts the layout for a more traditional appearance, so you no longer have to maintain a separate CV for offline distribution.
-Finally, the theme offers a simple and easily extensible blog.
+Printing this from browser automatically adapts the layout for a more traditional appearance, so you no longer have to maintain a separate CV for offline distribution. (**CHRIS'S NOTE**: this doesn't actually work yet.)
+Finally, the theme offers a simple and easily extensible blog (also currently disabled, but coming soon.)

 Light and dark modes are available.
 The theme initializes based on system preferences and stores the user's preference for the duration of the session.